fossadev/fossabot-docs/docs/variables/sender.md

 ## $(sender.viewers)

-Returns the current number of viewers watching the stream of the sender.
+Returns the current number of viewers watching the sender's stream.

 #### Parameters